ComScore

 • Frej Lewenhaupt, co-founder and CEO of Steamery, created the clothing care company in 2014 with a mission to inspire and educate people to take better care of their clothes and make them last longer.
 He is a well-trained textile engineer at Borås Textile University and has a background in product development for the fashion industry.

-How We Chose the Warmest Winter Gloves for Women
+How I Chose the Warmest Winter Gloves for Women

 All of the winter gloves on this list were either directly recommended by PureWow editors, friends or family, or are made by brands that work with highly specialized teams of experts (clothing designers, fabric manufacturers, winter athletes, etc.) to ensure their products do exactly what we need them to do.
-We also read through hundreds of reviews on multiple sites to confirm we’re not the only ones who love these cold-weather gloves, so we can feel even more confident recommending them for just about any shopper.
+I also read through hundreds of reviews on multiple sites to confirm that PureWow editors are not the only ones who love these cold-weather gloves, so I can feel even more confident recommending them for just about any shopper.

 What We Like